-Smoky, creamy and completely dreamy, it’s similar to this Vegan Baked Mac & Cheese, but with a twist!
+Smoky, creamy and easy to make this butternut squash mac & cheese is similar to this Vegan Baked Mac & Cheese, but with a twist!

 This is a delicious fall inspired mac and cheese made with butternut squash, cashews, nutritional yeast, smoked paprika and a few other everyday pantry staples.

-I had the pleasure of making this mac & cheese recipe today, and let me tell you it’s all gone – no leftovers!
-It was a hit with everyone and is definitely going on the meal rotation!
+I had the pleasure of making this mac & cheese recipe today and it was a hit with everyone!

-It’s 100% dairy free, incredibly easy to make, and you’ll plenty of options for each step, making it your BEST butternut squash mac and cheese!
+It’s 100% dairy free, incredibly easy to make, and the leftovers are even better!
+Plus, there are plenty of options for each step, making it your BEST butternut squash mac and cheese!

 Ingredients You’ll Need

 In this recipe, butternut squash is cooked until tender then pureed with cashews and spices into a creamy butternut squash cashew cheese, and tossed with cooked pasta for a warm and comforting side dish or main meal.

 Here’s everything you’ll need, plus tips and ideas for substitutions.

 - Butternut Squash – Cook your own or use canned butternut squash.
 If you can’t do either, maybe try using canned pumpkin instead.